tfb-sv/ER-SFXRecolorTool/README.md

 3. Remove the need to restart the tool for changes in the `recolor_mission.json` to take effect.
 4. Integrate the alpha (opacity) value into the recoloring procedure.
 5. Switch f-strings used for handling path operations to the `os` module.
-7. Explore more reliable toning approaches.
+6. Explore more reliable toning approaches.
-8. Apply the quick compress option for the DCX compression processes.
+7. Apply the quick compress option for the DCX compression processes.
-9. Include a button to open the tool folder.
+8. Include a button to open the tool folder.
+9. Add support for other folders, such as the `tex` and the `model`.

 ## Contributing
 Feedback and contributions are highly valued.
 Issues or suggestions for improvements can be reported by opening an issue on the GitHub repository or posting a bug on NexusMods.
 Please report any anomalies or `IGNORED` messages in the message boxes.
 If you encounter `IGNORED` messages, including the CSV files in the `errors` folder into your issue report would be greatly appreciated.